Tenant Repair Costs Policy

 Appeals and review of decisions

-If a tenant disagrees with a decision FACS has made, they should first discuss their concerns with a Client Service Officer.
-The next step, if they still believe FACS has made an incorrect decision, is to ask for a formal review of the decision.
-For information on how reviews work, the tenant can ask a Client Service Officer for a copy of the appeals and reviewing decisions factsheet , or read the policy Client Service Delivery and Appeals Policy.
+If a tenant disagrees with a decision DCJ has made, they should first discuss their concerns with a Client Service Officer.
+The next step, if they still believe DCJ has made an incorrect decision, is to ask for a formal review of the decision.
+For information on how reviews work, the tenant can ask a Client Service Officer for a copy of the appeals and reviewing decisions factsheet , or read the policy Client Service Delivery and Appeals policy.

 For more information about the NSW Civil and Administrative Tribunal (NCAT) see NSW Civil and Administrative Tribunal.